Do You Know How to Do Watercolor Whites?

 Watercolor paint may be scratched off to expose the white paper.The paint may be scratched off.

-Instead of painting individual scales, I scratched out lines in a diagonal pattern to simulate the fish scales.
+I scratched out lines in a diagonal pattern to simulate the fish scales.

 After removing the dry masking, the highlights were painted according to their surrounding colors, pale violet, light green, etc.